-• IF you need information on THEN see traditional IRAs chapter 1.
-Roth IRAs chapter 2, and parts of chapter 1. the credit for qualified retirement savings contributions (the saver's credit) chapter 3. how to keep a record of your contributions to, and distributions from, your traditional IRA(s) Appendix A. SEP IRAs, SIMPLE IRAs, and 401(k) plans Pub.
+IF you need information on THEN see traditional IRAs chapter 1 .
+Roth IRAs chapter 2 , and parts of chapter 1 . the credit for qualified retirement savings contributions (the saver's credit) chapter 3 . how to keep a record of your contributions to, and distributions from, your traditional IRA(s) Appendix A. SEP IRAs, SIMPLE IRAs, and 401(k) plans Pub.
 560. Coverdell education savings accounts (formerly called education IRAs) Pub.
-970. IF for 2015, youreceived social security benefits, THEN see THEN see received social security benefits, THEN see received social security benefits, had taxable compensation, THEN see received social security benefits, had taxable compensation, contributed to a traditional IRA, and you or your spouse was covered by an employer retirement plan, THEN see Appendix B, Worksheet 1. received social security benefits, had taxable compensation, contributed to a traditional IRA, and you or your spouse was covered by an employer retirement plan, and you want to
+970. IF for 2019, you: received social security benefits, had taxable compensation, contributed to a traditional IRA, and you or your spouse was covered by an employer retirement plan, and you want to THEN see first figure your modified adjusted gross income (AGI) Appendix B, Worksheet 1. then figure how much of your traditional IRA contribution you can deduct Appendix B, Worksheet 2.